syedmohs/Opioid-induced-respiratory-prediction-using-encoders/README.md

 This repository implements a machine learning pipeline designed to predict **respiratory depression** using clinical data.
 The project employs a unique approach by converting structured electronic health record (EHR) data into natural language clinical narratives, which are then used to fine-tune specialized clinical transformer models (Encoders).

-> **Note on Data:** The dataset used in this project is an in-house EHMC (Englewood Health Medical Center) dataset.
+> **Note on Data:** The dataset used in this project is an in-house HMC (Hamad medical corporation) dataset.
 Due to privacy and HIPAA regulations, the raw data has been excluded from this repository.

 ## Project Overview